 Thanks for checking out my blog!
 Holding true to Laurence’s “Total Child” values, I support students’ social and emotional development and growth proactively by immersing myself daily in their school world.
 I utilize relational, cognitive behavioral, and strengths-based approaches in my interventions, support, and consultations.
 Therefore, this blog is intended to highlight all kinds of strategies and supports that help your child thrive!

-Chat with Dr. K on Thursdays at lunch time during her drop-in parent office hours!
+Chat with Dr. K on Tuesday afternoons during her drop-in parent office hours!
 For additional details regarding times and the Zoom link, click on the button below!

 Now that the holiday spirit and festivities are behind us, the reality of the pandemic and all the challenges caused by it are now at the forefront of all of our minds once again.
 Additionally, the transition back into school mode after a vacation is typically a challenge for students.
 With a pandemic, this transition is even harder, and might last longer than usual.
 Dr. K shares some articles and posts that might be worthwhile for you and your family to try to help make current life circumstances a little easier to manage.
 Click "Read More" for details.